IPS-Eye-White

 The Bible has one message from Genesis to Revelation- not particularly noteworthy as most books have one theme, or story line.
 However, the Bible's uniformity is extremely remarkable if you consider the following facts....

-a) Unlike the Qur'an, which was the collection of the words of the one man who was the acknowledged leader and sole prophet of Islam, the Bible was compiled by forty independent writers who not only wrote over a 1,500 year time span, but were from twenty vastly different backgrounds, levels of education, and occupations including a couple of kings, a general, at least two fishermen, a musician, a priest, a tax collector, a physician etc.
+a) Unlike the Qur'an, which is a collection of the sayings of the one man who was the acknowledged leader and sole prophet of Islam, the Bible was compiled by forty independent writers who not only wrote over a 1,500 year time span, but were from twenty vastly different backgrounds, levels of education, and occupations including a couple of kings, a general, at least two fishermen, a musician, a priest, a tax collector, a physician etc.

 c) It was written under many different circumstances.
 Joshua wrote at the time the Israelites invaded Canaan, David wrote during a time of war, Jeremiah wrote at the terrible time of Israel's downfall, Peter wrote while Israel was under Roman domination.
 But that is not all...